top of page

 Most advertising and communications to the general public use language and argumentation to address children or the mentally ill.
 So simplified and downright infantile.
 The more you want to blur the image of reality for your interlocutor, the more you try to infantilize the message.
 Why?

-If you talk to a person as if they were 12, they are likely to respond or react uncritically as if they were 12 or under on the suggestion.
+If you talk to a person as if they were 12, they are likely to respond or react uncritically as if they were 12 or under.

 6. Focus on emotions, not rationality